CLFlix/MinecraftMods/Shaders/shaders.md

 # Shaders

-### Make sure you've started up your game with Iris and Sodium installed first, so the necessary folders are created automatically.
+### Make sure you have started your game at least once with Sodium and Iris installed first.
+This should create the necessary folders to install the shaders.

 ### Step 1: Open AppData